 8. Accepted Offer & Escrow Opened

 You have entered escrow.
 Seller’s Realtor® opens escrow.
 Seller’s Realtor® oversees every step in the escrow process.
 The escrow instructions should be a mirror image of the executed purchase agreement.
 There are addition Buyer and Seller costs paid via escrow.
 Review: Buyer’s and Seller’s Escrow Costs and Fees.

 9. Buyer’s Home Inspection Timeline

 Per contract buyer has a home inspection contingency.
 Generally, it is 5 to 10 days from purchase agreement acceptance.
 Professional inspector(s) will inspect home’s interior and exterior.
 Including foundation, electrical, plumbing, roof.
 Generally, everything.
 Buyer’s home inspection can be a deal killer but seldom is.
-When buyer completes, submits response to inspection issues.
+When the buyer completes, submits a response to inspection issues.
 The time frames are stated in real estate purchase agreement.
 Buyer performs inspections.
-After completion buyers may submit request for repairs/replacement/ or cash.
-At this points sellers and buyer will negotiate a settlement via escrow for needed repair/replacement Buyer request.
+After completion buyers may submit a request for repairs/replacement/ or cash.
+At this point, sellers and buyer will negotiate a settlement via escrow for needed repair/replacement Buyer request.
 Or seller can refuse to make any repair/replacements.
-It is recommended buyer should always perform professional home inspection.
+It is recommended buyer should always perform a professional home inspection.

 10. Buyers Final Walk Through

-11. Sellers Have You Made Preparations to Move?
+11. Sellers, Have You Made Preparations to Move?